dudgeon/chat-frontier-family/docs/supabase.md

 ```bash
 supabase functions deploy <name> --project-ref <id>
 ```
 The `chat_sessions` table now includes a `session_summary` column used to store a model-generated recap of each conversation.
+A nullable `description` column mirrors this summary for display in lists.